Correa, Astros top Cards 8-2; Goldschmidt HR in 6th straight

-ST. LOUIS (AP) — Carlos Correa hit his first career grand slam and the Houston Astros withstood yet another home run by Paul Goldschmidt, beating the St. Louis Cardinals 8-2 on Saturday night.
+ST. LOUIS (AP) — Carlos Correa launched his first career grand slam and drove in five runs.
+Paul Goldschmidt homered for the sixth game in a row.

+But after Correa and the Houston Astros beat Goldschmidt and the St. Louis Cardinals 8-2 on Saturday, it was another hit that attracted all the attention.

+With Houston holding a seven-run lead in the eighth inning, Yairo Muñoz went hard into second base on a grounder to break up a double play.
+Muñoz slid through the bag and took out Correa, spiking the star shortstop’s right elbow in the process.

+Correa, activated from the injured list Friday after recovering from a broken rib, had numbness in his fingers immediately after the collision.
+He finished the inning, but was lifted for pinch-hitter Aledmys Díaz in the ninth.

+“My fingers got numb, so that’s when I stated to worry at first, but right now I feel great,” Correa said.
+“I should be good for tomorrow. .
+I know him (Muñoz).
+I don’t think he would try to play to hurt me.
+It didn’t look clean, but I don’t think he would try to take me out and try to get me hurt.”

-Goldschmidt homered in his sixth straight game, tying a Cardinals record with Matt Carpenter and Mark McGwire.
+Goldschmidt tied a Cardinals record with Matt Carpenter and Mark McGwire for consecutive games with a home run.
 St. Louis had won six in a row before this loss in an interleague matchup of division leaders.

+“It’s an impressive feat,” Cardinals manager Mike Shidlt said.
+“That’s who he is, what he’s capable of, and just goes out, takes good at bats and lets his talent work.”

 Gerrit Cole (12-3) improved to 7-0 with a 1.87 ERA since June 1.
 He struck out seven, raising his major league-leading total to 212, and allowed four hits in seven innings.